alex-free/alex-free.github.io/a999-activator/readme.md

 * Please check the [FAQ](#faq) section for more information and solutions.
 If you have an issue, please open a [Github issue](https://github.com/alex-free/a999activator/issues/new?template=issue.md) and fill out the information.

+**NOTE:** v1.0.7 and below of a999 supported iOS 9.3.x 'hacktivation'.
+This was removed after it was realized that it was not true activation, and that iMessage/FaceTime/cellular was broken on iOS 9.3.x without any possible fix. **THERE IS NO PUBLIC TRUE ACTIVATION METHOD FOR IOS 9.3.x**.
+A999 truely activates iOS 9.2 and iOS 9.2.1, and everything works including FaceTime/iMessage/Cellular.

 | [Github](https://github.com/alex-free/a999activator) | [Homepage](https://github.com/alex-free/a999activator) | [Reddit Post](https://www.reddit.com/r/setupapp/comments/1kux73s/a999activator_automatic_downgrade_to_ios_9_with/) |

 # Table Of Contents